 We invest heavily in target marketing, due to our regional strategy and local focus.
 Our strategic priority is on building new customer relationships and expanding their use of our fixed, mobile, video and voice offerings, delivering innovative solutions matched to their needs.
 Most of our marketing is developed centrally then customized regionally, tailoring to local audiences.
 We have a diverse customer base, and a key focus of ours is to effectively serve a broad range of segments, and to reflect our community's diversity within marketing materials and advertisements.
-We also give back to our communities through initiatives and sponsorships focused on digital equity, future innovators (educational programs related to STEM and robotics) and small businesses ("SMB").
+We also give back to our communities through initiatives and sponsorships focused on digital equity, future innovators (educational programs related to Science, Technology, Engineering and Math (STEM) and robotics) and SMBs.